Eric25741629/twitter_like_image_download/readme.md

   `pip install -r requirement.txt`

   `python main.py`

+- Or you can download the exe from release.

 ## Features

 - Download images liked by multiple Twitter users.
 - Download various types of content such as videos and text.
 - Support for custom filenames
+- More language support.